Tillodontia: Postcrania

-Tillodonts had rodent-like incisors, clawed feet and blunt, cusped teeth.
-They were mostly medium-sized animals, although the largest of them (such as Trogosus) could reach the size of a large bear.
+Tillodont skeletons are stocky but generalized, with clawed five-fingered paws and muscular limbs.
+Early tillodonts may have had scansorial habits, comfortable both climbing and foraging on the ground.
+Later members of the group were almost certainly fully terrestrial.
+Tillodonts were mostly medium-sized animals, although the largest of them (such as Trogosus) could reach the size of a large bear.

-The cranium ranged in length from 5 to 37 cm and had a characteristic elongated rostrum, an elongated mandibular symphysis, and a shortened basicranial region.
-The second upper and lower incisors are large in most species, the first upper and lower premolars are small or absent, the fourth upper and lower premolars are molariform (molar-like).
+Classification

+Affinities

-When Marsh first named and described the tillodonts, he explained:
+Tillodonts have long been considered enigmatic and difficult to compare to living mammals.
+When Marsh (1875) first named and described the tillodonts, he explained:

 These animals are among the most remarkable yet discovered in American strata, and seem to combine characters of several distinct groups, viz: Carnivores, Ungulates, and Rodents.
 In Tillotherium Marsh [=Trogosus], the type [specimen] of the order, the skull has the same general form as in the Bears, but its structure resembles that of Ungulates.
 The molar teeth are of the ungulate type, the canines are small, and in each jaw there is a pair of large scalpriform incisors faced with enamel, and growing from persistent pulps, as in Rodents.

-When naming his new "pachyderm" species Trogosus castoridens ("beaver-toothed gnawing-hog"), Leidy added that it was a fossil "which would appear to have pertained to the stock from which diverged the Rhinoceros and Mastodon, the Peccary, and perhaps the Beaver."
+When naming his new "pachyderm" species Trogosus castoridens ("beaver-toothed gnawing-hog"), Leidy (1871) added that it was a fossil "which would appear to have pertained to the stock from which diverged the Rhinoceros and Mastodon, the Peccary, and perhaps the Beaver."

-Classification
+For much of their history, tillodonts were compared to "condylarths", a broad category of Paleocene-Eocene mammals potentially ancestral to hoofed mammals or carnivorans.
+The omnivorous arctocyonids were particularly frequent comparisons among "condylarths".
+Another perspective considers tillodonts to be closely related to pantodonts, another group of Paleocene-Eocene mammals with similar habits and distribution.
+Deltatherium, an odd mammal from Early Paleocene North America, has some similarities to tillodonts.
+Tillodonts show a combination of uniquely derived adaptations and very generalized traits, complicating comparisons to other mammals.

+Subgroups

 Franchaius from the early Eocene of Europe, Benaius, Lofochaius, Meiostylodon, and Huananius from the early Paleocene of China, and Yuesthonyx from the late Paleocene of China are primitive forms.
 Interogale from the late Paleocene of China, and Anchilestes probably from the middle Paleocene of China, were once assigned to Anagalida, but may also be primitive tillodonts.

-The monophyly of the subfamily Trogosinae is unchallenged, but Esthonychines most likely includes the ancestors of Trogosinae and therefore is probably paraphyletic.
+The monophyly of the subfamily Trogosinae is unchallenged, but Esthonychinae most likely includes the ancestors of Trogosinae and therefore is probably paraphyletic.
 Tillodontia is mostly known from dentaries and teeth.
 The cranium is best known from Trogosinae and the postcranium from Trogosus.

 Azygonyx and Esthonyx from North America, Franchaius and Plesiesthonyx from Europe, and Basalina from Pakistan are all morphologically closely related but obviously geographically quite widespread.
 In contrast, Asian tillodonts tend to be smaller and less derived.
 This possible link between specimens from Pakistan and Europe with those from North America adds evidence to a faunal interchange between these continents during the early Eocene.